pingcap/docs/tiup/tiup-cluster-topology-reference.md

     - If `log_dir` is a relative path, the component log is placed in `<deploy_dir>/<log_dir>`.
 For the calculation rules of `<deploy_dir>`, see the application rules of the `deploy_dir` field.

 - `os`: The operating system of the target machine.
-This field determines the components applicable to which system are pushed to the target machine.
-Its default value is `linux`.
+The field controls which operating system to adapt to for the components pushed to the target machine.
+The default value is "linux".

 - `arch`: The CPU architecture of the target machine.
-This field determines the binary package of which platform is pushed to the target machine.
-Value options are `amd64` (default) and `arm64`.
+The field controls which platform to adapt to for the binary packages pushed to the target machine.
+The supported values are "amd64" and "arm64".
+The default value is "amd64".

 - `resource_control`: Runtime resource control.
 All configurations in this field are written into the service file of systemd.
 There is no limit by default.
 The resources that can be controlled are as follows: